mongodb/docs/source/reference/javascript.rst

    This function provides a wrapper around the ":dbcommand:`replSetInitiate`" :term:`database command`.

-.. mjs:function:: rs.conf(configuration)
+.. function:: rs.conf(configuration)

    :returns: a :term:`JSON document` that contains the current
              :term:`replica set` configuration object.

-.. mjs:function:: rs.reconfig(configuration)
+.. function:: rs.reconfig(configuration)

    :param JSON configuration: A :term:`JSON document` that specifies
                               the configuration of a replica set.